 The Commonwealth of Nations doesn’t exist just to put on the third-largest sporting event in the world.
 The heads of government in the 53 nations gather every two years for a Commonwealth Heads of Government Meeting to discuss many topics of mutual interest and to help enforce ideals that each member nation approves.
 Sometimes, the gathering helps decide on a course of action to help a country end civil war, create a stable economy or draft a new constitution.
 The Commonwealth is similar to the European Union in this regard, though there is no common currency.

 When visiting Commonwealth countries, you’ll notice a few similarities among them.
 The official language is often English and they all tend to play sports that gained immense popularity in Britain.
-Cricket and rugby are three sports that are identified worldwide as being British in nature.
+Cricket and rugby are two sports that are identified worldwide as being British in nature.
 Though most countries will take great pride in their national heritage that can’t be found elsewhere in the world, the underlying culture has a very British feel, given that British colonists had a strong influence on the country’s birth or its strongest historical period.

 More facts about the Commonwealth: